 ACL and knee injuries in women's sports are a serious but largely preventable challenge.
 By understanding the unique risk factors and implementing targeted training strategies, athletes can significantly reduce their chances of injury.

-Prevention isn’t just about avoiding setbacks—it’s about enhancing performance, longevity, and confidence on the field.
+Prevention isn't just about avoiding setbacks - it's about enhancing performance, longevity, and confidence on the field.

 Take the Next Step Toward Pain-Free Movement